 Speak to anyone who suffers regular headaches and migraines and you’ll learn how debilitating it can be.
 It intrigues me how often people tell me that they suffer from normal headaches.
 There is nothing normal about a headache or migraine.
 There are many different types of headaches and migraines which cause facial pain and some of these include cervicogenic headaches, tension-type headaches, migraines with/without aura, sinus headaches, cluster (suicidal) headaches, TMJ or jaw dysfunction, infection, temporal arteritis, occipital neuralgia, vestibular migraine, ocular migraine and trigeminal neuralgia.
 There are many reasons why people suffer headaches and migraines.
-Potential causes that we see often in practice range from stress, hormonal imbalance, blood pressure changes, poor posture, muscle tightness and cervical spine dysfunction.
+Triggers that we see often in practice range from stress, hormonal imbalance, blood pressure changes, poor posture, muscle tightness and cervical spine dysfunction.

 See below for detailed information regarding some of the most common approaches used by headache & migraine sufferers.

 Chiropractors may use a range of treatment techniques that are best suited to your individual situation.
 Techniques that you may experience for your headache treatment include:

 - Spinal manipulation for cervical spine dysfunction involves adjusting restricted joints (particularly of the upper neck) to improve joint alignment, movement, flexibility and reduce referred headache pain.

 - Joint mobilisation is sometimes a preferred technique as it is more gentle on the joints of the neck and spine.
 Mobilisation involves stretching joints.